It’s no great mystery why thought leadership should be so enticing for asset managers.

 Although, in his implicit support for fixed-income markets, Gross could certainly be accused of being self-serving with this view, it was nothing if not bold, wide-ranging and credible.
 The fact that it was wrapped in an instantly memorable soundbite only added to its impact.

 Now, there’s clearly a fine line between outspoken and overly provocative.
-In the wake of the UK’s momentous Brexit vote, some commentators may well have crossed it – not least this fellow, whose opinion can be divined from the headline “Brexit.
+In the wake of the UK’s momentous Brexit vote, some commentators may well have crossed it – not least , whose opinion can be divined from the headline “Brexit.
 Turkeys Voting For Christmas.”

 The writer of this piece certainly doesn’t shirk from expressing an opinion.
 His arguments are forceful and lucid.
 But is his combative tone likely to win over many converts?
 More to our point, was a withering screed about Brexit’s economic failings really going against received wisdom in the asset management industry?
 The answer to both was very probably no.